 Characterization with Small Angle X-ray Scattering

-Discover some of the measurements you can do with Small and Wide Angle X-ray Scattering (SAXS and WAXS)
+Discover some of the measurements you can do with Small Angle X-ray Scattering (SAXS) and Wide Angle X-Ray Scattering (WAXS)

 Small angle x-ray scattering and its related techniques are used in many research fields, for all types of samples, such as solutions, gels, powders or solids.